 Start to plan your actions

 Make your plan but be realistic and then stick to it.
-Try hard not to get diverted by either your organisation or other external influences but stay flexible in terms of areas of improvements as jobs can change very quickly sometimes and it’s important to respond to them.
+Try hard not to get diverted by either your organisation or other external influences but stay flexible in terms of areas of improvement as jobs can change very quickly sometimes and it’s important to respond to them.

 Start to find a trusted source of articles and materials that inform your area of development and build your own CPD library.